peepshow/Pixel-Pop/docs/figma-plugin-testing.md

 1. In Figma, go to **Plugins > Development > PixelPop**
 2. The plugin UI should load in a panel
-3. Verify the placeholder UI appears correctly
+3. Verify the UI appears correctly with:
+   - Clear instructions
+   - Textarea for pasting data
+   - "Process Pasted Data" button
+   - "Import Test Data" button
-4. Test the "Test Notification" button - it should show a notification in Figma
+4. Test the "Import Test Data" button - it should create a heart shape in Figma
 5. Test the "Close Plugin" button - it should close the plugin panel

 ## Testing Web App to Figma Integration